William Madison Randall Library

 - Research (reference) assistance transactions at the Reference/Learning Commons Desk numbered 13,734.
 An additional 1,298 requests for research assistance were handled by librarians away from the desk, in their offices, by email and chat.
 Some liaison librarians also spend time in academic buildings to provide research assistance, e.g., Cameron School of Business and the Creative Arts Building.
 This year for the first time, no librarian was scheduled to staff the Reference/Learning Commons Desk on Saturday.
 This decision was based on usage data from last year.

-- Several new tutorials were developed and Jing software was loaded on the Learning Commons Help Desk computers to allow development of “on the fly” tutorials.
+- Several new tutorials were developed and Jing software was loaded on the Research Help Desk computers to allow development of “on the fly” tutorials.

 - Two Bloomberg computers were provided by the Cameron School of Business (CSB) and installed in the Learning Commons.
 This extends the hours of access for students beyond that provided in the CSB.